Adjoint Method in PDE-based Image Compression: Numerical Results

 \subsection{Salt and Pepper Noise}

 A common way to deal with impulse noise like salt and pepper, is to minimize the $L^1$-error \cite{Nikolova2002, Nikolova2004}.
-In our algorithm, When $p=1$, we replace the norm, as follows: for $\epsilon >0$, we set

-which satisfies the hypotheses (H1), (H2) and (H3).
-We give in Table \ref{tab:methods-comparison:l1:0.05}, Table \ref{tab:methods-comparison:l1:0.1} and Table \ref{tab:methods-comparison:l1:0.15} the $L^1$-error for the methods described above and several amount of salt and/or pepper noise (in these examples we take $\epsilon = 0.0001$).
+In our algorithm, we use $p=1.01$.
+We give in Table \ref{tab:methods-comparison:l1:0.05}, Table \ref{tab:methods-comparison:l1:0.1} and Table \ref{tab:methods-comparison:l1:0.15} the $L^1$-error for the methods described above and several amounts of salt and/or pepper noise.

-We notice that \textit{L1-ADJ-H} gives the lower $L^1$-error and most of the corrupted pixels are not selected in $K$ for the \textit{L1-ADJ-} methods, while they are selected in the case of \textit{H1-}ones.
+We notice that \textit{L1-ADJ-H} gives the lower $L^1$-error.
 In fact, the impulse noises induce a high laplacian at the location of the corrupted pixels, thus satisfy the criterion for these methods.
 On the other hand, the adjoint state $\widetilde{w}_0$ and $\widetilde{v}_0$ are respectively solutions to a linear PDE (i.e. $A(z)=-\alpha \Delta z+z$), with $-\vert \widetilde{v}_0\vert$ and $\Delta f$ as second members, so that they give smooth distribution (e.g. formally $\widetilde{v}_0=A^{-1}(\Delta f)$).
 In addition, and for the same reason, in the \textit{L1-ADJ-} masks, we can distinguish the edges of the image, while its not the case with the \textit{H1-} methods, so that the asymptotic given by the adjoint method is more edge-preserving.
 Interestingly, the \textit{L1-ADJ-H} method gives also better visual results than the \textit{H1-H} method when the image is free from any noise.